FutureOfNantes/HelloWorld/README.md

 For a stable relase you can click on the last one at the right of the page

-Please clone the repository in in your folder where you want to use it : git clone daes go to the folder : cd daseslab install the dependencies : npm install launch the server locally : npm start go to localhost:3000
+Please clone the repository in your folder where you want to use it : git clone daes go to the folder : cd daseslab in /src/features/api.js comment the 3 first lines and uncomment the 3 last lines install the dependencies : npm install launch the server locally : npm start go to localhost:3000

+In parallel you need to launch the Back End for using the Portail

 ### Back End ###
+Download the zip dases-proto.
+Unzip it and go to the folder : cd dases-proto install the dependencies : launch the server locally : npm start
+By default the server is launched on  localhost:5000